hoemotion/Karuma/README.md

 ### Features

 - Mass DM Friends (Only available for Humans)
-- Mass Embed DM Friends (Only available for Humans)
+- Mass Embed DM Friends (Only available for Humans) *Has been patched by Discord*
 - Nuke Discord Servers (Mass Ban only working for Bots)
 - Raid Discord Servers (Mass Nickname only working for Bots)
 - Mass DM (Sends every member a DM - Only available for Bots)